mvlz/Photo-Gallery/README.md

 You can see the project demo [here](https://photo-gallery-mu.vercel.app/).

-## Installation
+## Run Locally

-In the project directory, you can run:
+After cloning the project, go to the project directory and install the dependencies

 ```bash
   npm install
 ```

-Start the application
+Then start the server

 ```bash
   npm start
 ```
+Open http://localhost:3000 with your browser to see the result.
 ## Documentation

 ### useProductsFetch